SenseiMarv/the-frontview/README.md

 title: "The title of the Today I Learned article"
 description: "A description of the content of the Today I Learned article."
 pubDate: "The date the Today I Learned article was created (in the format YYYY-MM-DD)"
-upDate: "The date the blog post was last updated (in the format YYYY-MM-DD)"
 tags: "A comma-separated list of tags that describe the content of the Today I Learned article (preferably 3)"
 ---
 ```